luketaylor9000/luketaylor9000/README.md

 <hr>

-- I’m currently working on **Brewtome.
+- I’m currently working on **Brewtome**.
 A project that helps people find and rate breweries.
-The App helps users search for breweries by querying the Open Brewery Database API then allows them to submit information about their experience at the venue!**
+The App helps users search for breweries by querying the Open Brewery Database API then allows them to submit information about their experience at the venue!

 <hr>